fastrgv/RufasCube/README.md

-# RufasCube -- using OpenGLAda Binding
+# RufasCube -- using OpenGLAda Binding & FreeType fonts (TTF)

 ## What's new (newest at top of this list):

+**ver 4.1.8 -- 04jan20**

+* Improved coding in textman.adb to reduce loop contents, remove duplicates.
+* Improved help screen, key assignments.
+* Improved build scripts for MsWin.
+* Moved code into ./src/, along with ./adabindings/.

 **ver 4.1.7 -- 26nov19**